flipacholas/Architecture-of-consoles/articles/xbox.md

 aliases: [/projects/consoles/xbox/]
 ---

-## Reading tips

-Ok, some months after writing this, I've realised this is one of the densest write-ups I have done.
-There's just a lot of stuff happening inside the Xbox and I have tried to mention most of it.

-Now, if you're really interested in understanding this system but find this article difficult to follow, my advice to you is: **Take your time**, the article is not going anywhere.
-Focus on what you like, read at your own pace, check out the links on the 'Sources' section for support and finally, don't put pressure on yourself, there's no exam!

----

 ## A quick introduction

 It seems that Microsoft has decided to pick up where Sega left off.
 Their offer?
 A system with familiarities appreciated by developers and online services welcomed by users.